 The Language of Lying, produced for the Open University, has been shortlisted for the prestigious MEDEA Awards.
 In a world saturated by opinion, the film asked what constitutes a lie, and explored the role of lying within public life.
 We’re delighted to be shortlisted and for the film to be internationally recognised.

-The MEDEA Awards looks for innovation in the use of media (audio, video, graphics and animation) in education.
-These annual awards recognise and promote excellence in the production and pedagogical design of media-rich learning resources and bring to the forefront those producers, designers and teaching staff who provide such inspiration to the entire educational community, particularly in Europe.
+The MEDEA Awards looks for innovation in the use of media (including audio, video, graphics and animation) in education.
+These annual awards recognise and promote excellence in the production and pedagogical design of media-rich learning resources and bring to the forefront those producers, designers and teaching staff who provide such inspiration to the global educational community.